ismb/jemma/devteam.md

-Contacts
+JEMMA Contacts
 <!-- Remember: the first line always goes with the title-->
 <!-- Please use h3 headers (###) inside these files -->

-Direct Business/Research inquiries about the project can be made by directly contacting the [JEMMA Development Team](mailto:jemma-developers@googlegroups.com).
+Direct Business inquiries about the project can be made through to the Energy@home [contact form](http://www.energy-home.it/SitePages/Contact.aspx).

+Inquiries related to technical/research aspects can be made by directly contacting the [JEMMA Development Team](mailto:jemma-developers@googlegroups.com).